 - Easy Logistics: Averted.
 Supply lines are a very important part of the game.
 Mobile forces at the end of their tethers will find themselves extremely vulnerable to counterattacking forces.
 Actions which result in the disruption of your supply lines can bring your offensive to a halt.
 This is particularly noticeable in multiplayer, in which astute players can prove themselves considerably craftier than the AI in their disruption of supply.

 - Geo Effects: Units in cities and dug-in are very difficult to root out.
 River crossings without a bridge considerably slows down the tempo of your forces.

 - Nintendo Hard: Played straight in some of the German scenarios where you are clearly outnumbered, on the offensive, and have to capture three strategic points on the other side of the map.

 - No Campaign for the Wicked: Averted with the original campaigns; you could play both as the Germans and Soviets.
 Red Turn and Black Turn are only playable for the Soviets and Germans respectively.

 - No Swastikas: Played straight.

 - Support Power: The player can request air strikes, logistical upgrades, and bridge manipulation (construction, demolition, repair).

 - Timed Mission: Every scenario and campaign battle has a turn limit determined by the hard limits of your forces' fuel, food, and ammunition stockpiles and the strategic context of each particular operation.
 You have to get the best use of your forces on every turn, as misuse might cost you an unacceptable delay in the capturing of a strategic point.
 You can get better victories if you capture the strategic points at a prescribed time (e.g. four turns before the end of the twelve turn/one month scenario).

 - Weather of War: Weather can affect the game by limiting the effectiveness of air attacks, restrict the ability for normal units to dig in, and limit movement.

-- World War II: The game is set on the Transcaucasian and Stalingrad Fronts.
+- World War II: The base game is set on the Transcaucasian and Stalingrad Fronts.
 The DLC econmpass the actions of all the others in the Eastern Theatre.